 In Japan, a BlackRock subsidiary is subject to the Financial Instruments and Exchange Act ("FIEA") and the Act on Investment Trusts and Investment Corporations.
 These laws are administered and enforced by the Japanese Financial Services Agency ("JFSA"), which establishes standards for compliance, including capital adequacy and financial soundness requirements, customer protection requirements and conduct of business rules.
-The JFSA is empowered to conduct administrative proceedings that can result in censure, fines, the issuance of cease and desist orders or the suspension or revocation of registrations and licenses granted under the FIEA.
-This Japanese subsidiary also holds a license for real estate investment management and brokerage activities which subjects it to the regulations set forth in the Real Estate Brokerage Business Act.
+The JFSA is empowered to conduct administrative proceedings that can result in censure, fines, cease and desist orders or the suspension or revocation of registrations and licenses granted under the FIEA.
+This Japanese subsidiary also holds a license for real estate brokerage activities which subjects it to the regulations set forth in the Real Estate Brokerage Act.

 In Australia, BlackRock's subsidiaries are subject to various Australian federal and state laws, and certain subsidiaries are regulated by the Australian Securities and Investments Commission ("ASIC").
-ASIC regulates companies and financial services in Australia and is responsible for promoting investor, creditor and consumer protection.
-Failure to comply with applicable laws and regulations could result in the cancellation, suspension or variation of the regulated subsidiaries' licenses in Australia.
+ASIC regulates companies and financial services activities in Australia and is responsible for promoting investor, creditor and consumer protection.

 The activities of certain BlackRock subsidiaries in Hong Kong are subject to the Securities and Futures Ordinance ("SFO"), which governs the securities and futures markets and regulates, among others, offers of investments to the public and provides for the licensing of intermediaries.
 The SFO is administered by the Securities and Futures Commission ("SFC").
 The SFC is also empowered to establish standards for compliance as well as codes and guidelines.
 The relevant BlackRock subsidiaries and the employees conducting any of the regulated activities specified in the SFO are required to be licensed with the SFC, and are subject to the rules, codes and guidelines issued by the SFC.
-Failure to comply with the applicable laws, regulations, codes and guidelines issued by the SFC.

 BlackRock's operations in Taiwan are regulated by the Taiwan Financial Supervisory Commission, which is responsible for regulating securities markets (including the Taiwan Stock Exchange and the Taiwan Futures Exchange), the banking industry and the insurance sector.
 Other financial regulators oversee BlackRock subsidiaries, branches, and representative offices across the Asia-Pacific region, including in Singapore and South Korea.
-Regulators in these jurisdictions have authority with respect to financial services including, among other things, the authority to grant or cancel required licenses or registrations.
+Regulators in all of these jurisdictions have authority with respect to financial services including, among other things, the authority to grant, suspend or cancel required licenses or registrations.
 In addition, these regulators may subject certain BlackRock subsidiaries to net capital requirements.